chaolongwang/SEEKIN/README.md

 ## 2. Citation for SEEKIN

 Details of our SEEKIN method can be found at:
-* Dou, J. et al. Estimation of kinship coefficients using sparse sequencing data.
+* Dou J, Sun B, Sim X, Hughes JD, Reilly DF, Tai ES, Liu J, Wang C. Estimation of kinship coefficients using sparse sequencing data.
 (Manuscript submitted)

 ## 3. Dependencies